morethanthemes/docs/docs/how-to/font-awesome.md

 ### 4. Verify Your Configuration
 1. Reload your website to apply the changes.
-2. Confirm that your Font Awesome icons are displaying as expected.
+2. Confirm that the Font Awesome icons are displaying as expected.

 ---